beginning of content

 Resources and support

 Auspeld supports children and adults with specific learning disorders in Australia.
-They provide useful resources that include:
+They have useful resources that include:

 There are a number of state-based SPELD organisations: